-Stunning with its sheer diversity, Turkey is a fascinating fusion of cultures, cuisines and landscapes.
+Stunning with its sheer diversity, a Turkish yacht charter is a fascinating fusion of cultures, cuisines and landscapes.
 But its Aegean and Mediterranean coastlines are where Turkey is at its most irresistible, especially for yacht-goers after a truly magnificent charter experience.

 Golden beaches lapped by sparkling waters and backed by forest-blanketed slopes are settings for ancient ruins and many an outdoor activity, while hidden island gems offer no-end of idyllic exploration.
 Here is a round-up of six secret spots to visit on a luxury charter.

 Guarded by Turkey’s best-preserved castle, Bozcaada is a little-known Aegean outpost offering 15 square miles of solitude.
-White sand beaches ablaze with wild flowers ribbon the coast and Ottoman-Greek whitewashed houses cluster around the harbour with hardly a tourist in sight.
+White sand beaches ablaze with wildflowers ribbon the coast and Ottoman-Greek whitewashed houses cluster around the harbor with hardly a tourist in sight.

 The highlight, however, has to be the island’s 2,000-year-old wine-making tradition, which is currently experiencing a renaissance.
 Don’t leave Bozcaada without a highly sought-after bottle from the Corvus Vineyard, renowned for its sweet reds with strong notes of cherry and plum.

 Kekova was a bustling Roman port until it plunged into the ocean during an earthquake in AD 240.
 Found not far from Kaş, the island is uninhabited today but the sunken tombs and ancient villas are all perfectly preserved under a meter of crystal clear sea.

 Swimming around the fragments of the partly submerged buildings is now banned, but the site is still possible to explore by kayak or paddleboard.
 Anchor nearby overnight for the enchanting sight of the moon’s reflection slowly tracing its way across the Kekova Sound.